 Transitional Care Clinic

-When do patients first come in contact with the Transitional Care Center?
+When do patients first come in contact with the Transitional Care Clinic?

 The Clinic even has a pharmacist on staff to assist with patients.